-Students in the Strategic Studies Program may take college credit courses from the General Education Strategic Studies List when recommended by their academic advisor.
+Students testing into EDU or ENG Learning Support coursework will be required to enroll in CLT 091 - Cultural Literacy.
+Students testing into MAT Learning Support only, will not be required to enroll in CLT 091 - Cultural Literacy.
+Students enrolled in Learning Support coursework may take college credit courses from the General Education Learning Support List when recommended by their academic advisor.
 Students are required to take courses recommended by their advisor.